vmware-tanzu/tanzu-dev-portal/content/outcomes/application-observability/monitoring-slis-and-slos.md

 ## Monitoring SLIs with a gauge metric

 This approach exposes a single metric that is either 1 or 0 at all times.
-For example, a prober could periodically test an application feature and set the value of the metric to 1 if the operation succeeded, or 0 otherwise.
+For example, a probe could periodically test an application feature and set the value of the metric to 1 if the operation succeeded, or 0 otherwise.

 The raw metric may look like this: